 But thanks to its explosive success, it is no longer the only option on the market for a cheap gadget.
 If you do not want to buy a Raspberry Pi, or if you want to try something else, check out these alternatives.

-Obviously, beyond the 8 solutions below there are even more options, but we chose these with a view to being on the same level as the Raspberry Pi in terms of size and price.
+Obviously, in addition to the following 8 solutions there are even more options, but we chose these models based on being at the same level as the Raspberry Pi in terms of size and price.
 In other words, we were looking for something small that cost up to $ 100.

 NanoPi Neo Plus 2 ($ 30)